octohost/octohost/README.md

 6. Openresty - [1.4.2.8](https://github.com/octohost/openresty)
 7. Java - [OpenJDK7](https://github.com/octohost/openjdk7)

-The goal is to host anything - more are being worked on.
+The goal is to host anything - more options are being worked on and added.

 This repo contains a [Packer](http://www.packer.io/) template [to build](https://github.com/octohost/octohost/blob/master/docs/INSTALL.md):